magento-mcom/golang-interview-test/README.md

   * accepts 2 mandatory fields:
       * a `name` of the subscriber
       * http `url` of the subscriber;
-  * the name must be validated and can only contain characters [a-z];
+  * the name must be validated and can only contain letters and numbers [a-z0-9];
   * the url must be validated to make sure it's a valid url;

 ### 2. Sending a request to a subscriber through API Gateway
 On each POST call to this endpoint, API Gateway must:
-  * forward the request to the provided Subscriber;
+  * forward the request to the provided subscriber;
-  * retry the request if the response to the subscriber failed HTTP 5xx;
+  * retry the request if the response to the subscriber failed with HTTP 5xx;
   * reply to the caller with the last response code from the subscriber.

 **Requirements**: